 And, at the same time, will resolve the romantic-subplot issue once and for all.

 But all this, can’t be done without Naruto, therefore I will now touch upon points 3) the romance subplot and 4)NaruSaku.

 The romantic subplot is first and foremost supported by none other than Naruto and Sakura with their rather controversial (for some) relationship.

-The romantic subplot and NaruSaku are one, they can’t function one without the other.
+They can’t function one without the other.
 Basically, Naruto himself started the romantic subplot with his interest in Sakura and Sakura with her interest in Sasuke, at first.

-Therefore, as we’ve seen by the way love is depicted in Japanese-based works in the media, we’ve got all the ingredients of a successful romantic subplot that follow the same rules not only in Heroes, which is an American TV show with Japanese-influenced storyline but also in Naruto, an original Japanese piece of work.
+Therefore, as we’ve seen by the way love is depicted in Japanese-based works in the media, we’ve got all the ingredients of a successful romantic subplot.
+One that follow the same rules not only in Heroes, which is an American TV show with Japanese-influenced storyline, but also in Naruto.
+An original Japanese piece of work.